Is your gut telling you something? New research suggests it might be.

-- Healthy fats from avocados, nuts, nut & seed butters, flax seeds, olives and coconuts.
+- Healthy fats from avocados, nuts, butters from nuts & seeds, flax seeds, olives, and coconuts.

 - One serving low sugar fruit per day

-Your body will heal best on a plant based diet, loaded with complex carbohydrates from vegetables and leafy greens and also rich in plant fats and proteins.
-These foods will supply the needed building materials to heal your body/skin from the inside out as quickly as possible.
+Your body will heal best on a plant-based diet, loaded with complex carbohydrates from vegetables and leafy greens that are also rich in plant fats and proteins.
+These foods will supply the needed building materials to heal your body (and skin) from the inside out as quickly as possible.

-For children and for adults who do not wish to lose any weight, include non-gluten grains like millet, quinoa, buckwheat and glutenfree oatbran or oatmeal in the diet.
-These grains will offer essential B vitamins and grant enough carbohydrate to maintain body weight.
+For children, and for adults who do not wish to lose any weight, include non-gluten grains like millet, quinoa, buckwheat, and gluten-free oat bran or oatmeal in the diet.
+These grains will offer essential B vitamins and provide enough carbohydrates to maintain body weight.
 If you are interested in losing weight just avoid these until you’ve reached your target weight, then bring these non-allergenic grains back into your diet.

 - Avocados, avo oil

-- Nuts (pistacious, walnuts, almonds, pecans, cashews, Brazil nuts are all great options.)
+- Nuts (pistachios, walnuts, almonds, pecans, cashews, Brazil nuts are all great options.)

-- Nut and seed butters (spread sunflower butter or almond butter
+- Nut and seed butter (spread sunflower butter or almond butter

 - Olives, olive oil